AlexvZyl/NativeFramework/ElecDev_Graphics_Application/Source/README.md

 Application::get().pushLayer<My2DEngine>("Our Engine Name!");
 ```

-And now it will be showing in a window inside Lumen!
+And now it will be showing in a window inside Lumen and receive events!
 Due to how `templates` work, we do not have to change anything inside Lumen, it can display any type of custom engine any end user decides to create.  `Application::get()` is a static function that gives us a pointer to the singleton of `Application`, so this can be called from anywhere inside Lumen.